-Posttraumatic Stress Disorder (PTSD) is an anxiety disorder that can occur after you have experienced a traumatic event.
-PTSD symptoms usually start soon after the traumatic event, but they may not happen until months or years later.
-They also may come and go over many years.
+Posttraumatic Stress Disorder (PTSD) is a disorder that can occur after you have experienced a traumatic event.
+PTSD symptoms usually start soon after the traumatic event, but may be delayed several months or years.
+Symptoms also may come and go over many years.
 If the symptoms last longer than 4 weeks, cause you great distress, or interfere with your work/home life, you probably have PTSD.
-Symptoms of PTSD include reliving the event, avoiding places or things that remind you of the event, feeling numb, and feeling keyed up (also called hyperarousal).
+Symptoms of PTSD include reliving the event, avoiding places or things that remind you of the event, a shift to more negative thoughts and feelings, feeling numb, and feeling keyed up (also called hyperarousal).
 If you think you have PTSD, it is important to get treatment.
 There are good treatments available for PTSD -- treatment can help you get better.

 VA Programs & Services

 Evidence-based psychotherapy is the most-highly recommended treatment for posttraumatic stress disorder (PTSD) and is one of many effective treatments for PTSD.
 Each VA medical center offers one or more specific evidence-based psychotherapies for PTSD.
 Many medical centers and clinics provide other treatments and additional psychotherapy services for posttraumatic stress (in addition to those below).

 Cognitive Processing Therapy (CPT)